+Estelle Bailey Chief Executive Meet the team - A few of the many dedicated wildlife enthusiasts who help to make BBOWT a success.
 As a new member to BBOWT you are in a unique position to offer insights and ideas that can help us improve your membership experience.
-Please let us know your thoughts by completing and returning the survey that was included in your Welcome Pack and/or email (if you gave us your email address). enthusiasts who help to make BBOWT a success.
+Please let us know your thoughts by completing and returning the survey that was included in your Welcome Pack and/or email (if you gave us your email address).
+Don't forget

-Adriana Alberts friendly Membership Team at BBOWT HQ.
+Adriana Alberts Membership Team One of the helpful and friendly Membership Team at BBOWT HQ.

-Martyn Lane Membership Team Senior Reserves Manager One of the helpful and Leads conservation work on our Oxfordshire nature reserves.
+Martyn Lane Senior Land Manager Leads conservation work on our Oxfordshire nature reserves.